Adding proven scorer Jaden Schwartz would get Kraken off to strong start in NHL free agency

 Danault is not your typical point-generating center, earning his value through elite-level two-way play that epitomizes the Kraken’s stated approach.
 Montreal’s recent Cup final run was achieved largely by shutting down top opposing scorers, led by Danault’s suffocating defense and penalty killing.

-Consider what Danault helped do to the vaunted Tampa Bay Lightning power play, one of the NHL’s best in decades and scoring at a 38% rate the first three playoff rounds.
+Consider what Danault helped the Canadiens do to the vaunted Tampa Bay Lightning power play, one of the NHL’s best in decades and scoring at a 38% rate the first three playoff rounds.
 Despite the Lightning winning the Cup, it scored just twice out of 16 power-play opportunities against Danault and company.

 Danault also would serve as the ideal Beniers mentor and give the Kraken a long-term captaincy option once defenseman Mark Giordano, 37, eventually completes what’s likely a short-term stay.